mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ##         E    0    0    0    1 2148
 ```

 Based on the results it's clear that a Random Forest with little other tuning performs exceptionally well on the problem.
+The out of sample accuracy approaches 99%.